Guildwood GO Station: History

 The station was opened on April 4, 1967, by the Canadian National Railway, with GO Transit following a month later.
 Intercity services passed to Via Rail in 1979.
+The station is located east of the Grand Trunk Railway's Markham Road Crossing north of Eglinton Avenue.

 The station was meant to provide an easy connection to Toronto Transit Commission buses along Kingston Road, as well as car parking.
 Since the commuter train service was initially only a demonstration, the land close to the overpass, and the bus stop, could not be acquired due to the cost.
 This resulted in quite a long walk for pedestrians using local transit.

 The station has long served as (Metro) Toronto's secondary intercity rail station, providing a second option for Via riders traveling through Toronto alongside the busier Toronto Union Station.

 In May 2018, both platforms were closed at the west end for constructing more tunnels on the west platform, and further station building upgrades.
 GO Trains only opened the five east-end coaches of each train.
 Construction was completed on July 3, 2019.

 Connecting transit

-Bus route 86 Scarborough and all of its branch routes, operated by the Toronto Transit Commission (TTC), stop on Kingston Road and Celeste Drive, the intersection closest to the station.
+Bus route 86 Scarborough and all of its branch routes, operated by the Toronto Transit Commission (TTC), stop on Kingston Road and Celeste Drive, the intersection closest to the station, about 225 metres from the platform.
 The route operates between Kennedy station on Line 2 Bloor–Danforth and the Toronto Zoo.
 The station is also served by the 12D Kingston Road bus, a local bus route that operates rush hours only between Victoria Park station on Line 2 and the University of Toronto Scarborough, the 905 Eglinton East Express, an express bus route that terminates at the University of Toronto Scarborough and the 986 Scarborough Express, an express bus route that terminates at the Meadowvale Loop.
+During Tuesdays to Thursdays midday, this station is also served by route 406 Scarborough-Guildwood community bus operating northbound to Scarborough Centre Station.